 Get a milkshake or a beer to wash it all down.
 Then, promptly go home, take off your pants and take a nap.
 You deserve it.

 Hearty breakfast and lunch food made from scratch; it doesn’t get much better than this.
 FGCU students, faculty and staff receive 10% off with an ID card.
 In addition to this discount, their most expensive breakfast item is only $12.95, with most meals ranging between $7 and $10.

 Thai Udon’s panang curry is some of the best I’ve ever had.
 The University Village location is their second, the first is located in Naples.
 The menu has Thai and Japanese cuisine, with traditional and modern options.
 Choose from a variety of curry dishes, sauté dishes, teriyaki, tempura, or sushi.
 Their weekday lunch specials are killer, so if you have some time in between afternoon classes, check it out.

 Mellow Mushroom may be a chain restaurant, but this funky eatery doesn’t feel like a typical chain.
 The inside is brimming with art and trippy décor.
 Mellow Mushroom has fantastic pizza, but they offer so much more than that.
 The menu features a variety of craft beer and craft cocktails, unique pizzas, calzones, snacks, hoagies, and burgers.
 Try their unique and instagrammable cosmic coconut punch cocktail and mellow out, man.

 Their menu is all about health and includes acai bowls, pitaya bowls, kale bowls, toast, hot oatmeal bowls, smoothies and organic coffee.
-The Instagram worthy hot pink pitaya bowl takes center stage on their menu, with their less pretty but equally as delicious acai bowl coming in at a close second.
-You can even smother your bowl in Nutella if you want to be a little bit naughty and still be (mostly) healthy.
+The Instagram worthy hot pink pitaya bowl takes center stage on their menu, with their less pretty but equally delicious acai bowl coming in at a close second.
+You can even smother your bowl in Nutella if you want to be a little bit naughty and still (mostly) healthy.